cnabio/cnab-spec/102-invocation-image.md

 ### The Optional `/cnab/build` Directory

-The directory `/cnab/build` _may_ be present within the CNAB hierarchy.
+The directory `/cnab/build` MAY be present within the CNAB hierarchy.
 The contents of this directory are undefined by the spec.
 However, the intention is to provide space for artifacts that are used during the assembly (or re-assembly) of the bundle, but are not part of the execution of a bundle action.

 For example, _base bundles_ may use this directory to store utilities that derived bundles may use during bundle building.